destinio/gomoji/README.md

 gomoji [search term]

 # Find all emojis that match the search term
-# This returns all emojis including skin tones
+# This returns all emojis including genders and skin tones
 gomoji [search term] --all

 ## Or simply